 Note: Students with a recognized baccalaureate degree who are seeking 1) a second baccalaureate degree, 2) teaching endorsements or approvals through UNI recommendation, or 3) miscellaneous undergraduate course work may be admitted through the undergraduate Office of Admissions.
 These students pay undergraduate fees and may not apply credit earned toward a graduate program.

 Admission to graduate study does not guarantee admission to an advanced degree program.
 The academic departments are responsible for the determination of admission to degree programs.
-Students may apply online or print an Admissions form and mail it to the Office of Admissions, University of Northern Iowa, Cedar Falls, IA 50614-0018.
+Students may apply online.

 Note that application materials may be submitted via e-mail to: email@example.com